maartins/HowToOpenCVArucoAndroidStudio/README.md

   - Name: `ANDROID_SDK` Type: `Path` Value: `../opencv_project/`
   - Name: `ANDROID_NDK_HOST_X64` Type: `Bool` Value: `Ticked`
   - Name: `ANT_EXECUTABLE` Type: `File Path` Value: `../opencv_project/ant/bin/ant.bat`
-- Click `Configure` (assuming its the first configure with this project)
+- Click `Configure`
-- In the pop up window:
+- A window will pop up, make sure the following values are selected:
-  - Make sure that `MinGW Makefiles` is the selected generator
+  - `MinGW Makefiles` as selected generator
-  - Make sure that the `Specify toolchain file for cross-compiling` option is selected
+  - `Specify toolchain file for cross-compiling` option is selected
+  - Click `Next`
-  - Click `Next`; Specify toolchain by cliking `...` find and add `../opencv_project/opencv/platforms/android/android.toolchain.cmake`
+  - Specify toolchain file location: `../opencv_project/opencv/platforms/android/android.toolchain.cmake`
   - Click `Finish`
 - Every thing is RED!
- - Use `Search box` to check for values, if not found, add them:
+ - Use `Search box` to check the following entries, if not found, add them:
- - `ANDROID_SDK_TARGET` Value: the downloaded version (this case `android-27`)
+ - `ANDROID_SDK_TARGET` Value: `android-27` (the platform version that was downloaded in Prologue)
  - `OPENCV_EXTRA_MODULES_PATH` Value: `../opencv_project/contrib/modules`
- - CMAKE_MAKE_PROGRAM file (mingw-dir/bin/mingw32-make.exe)
+ - `CMAKE_MAKE_PROGRAM` Value: `../MINGW_INSTALL_DIR/bin/mingw32-make.exe`
  - `WITH_CAROTENE` Value: `Not ticked`
  - `BUILD_ZLIB` Value: `Ticked`
 - Click `Configure`
 - If some entries are still RED, click `Configure` again
 - Lastly Click `Generate`

-### 2. step; MinGW:
+### 2. step; MinGW; compiling the project:
 - Navigate to `../MINGW_INSTALL_DIR/msys/1.0`
-- Double click the msys.bat
+- Run msys.bat
-- In the new cmd window:
+- In the CMD window:
  - Execute `cd "../opencv_project/build/"`
- - Execute `mingw32-make` (take a while to finish, mine ~20min)
+ - Execute `mingw32-make` (take a while to finish, mine ~35min)
  - Execute `mingw32-make install`
  - Note: In case something was not done correctly `mingw32-make` will fail.
 If thats the case, it will fail at around 96%, fortunatly the progress is "cached", the second time the command is executed, it will run faster.
 Surprisingly, the error messages give a decent idea what might be the culprint.